orizens/angular2to1/README.md

 3. You want to ease migration (when possible) of angular 1 to 2

 ## Examples
-This code eventually defines an angular 1 module, directive and controller:
+This code eventually defines an angular.js version 1.x module, directive and controller:
 ```javascript
 var myApp = ng.core
 	.Component({